Skip navigation

 Outlook (Prognosis)

-Primary empty sella syndrome does not have adverse health consequences, and it does not alter life expectancy.
+Primary empty sella syndrome does not cause health problems, and it does not affect life expectancy.

 Possible Complications

-Complications of secondary empty sella syndrome are related to the cause of pituitary gland disease or to the effects of too little pituitary hormone.
+Complications of secondary empty sella syndrome are related to the cause of pituitary gland disease or to the effects of too little pituitary hormone (hypopituitarism).

 When to Contact a Medical Professional

-Contact your health care provider if you develop symptoms of abnormal pituitary function, such as a disrupted menstrual cycle or impotence.
+Contact your provider if you develop symptoms of abnormal pituitary function, such as menstrual cycle problems or impotence.

 References